DETAILED ACTION

 wherein the frame is configured to be selectively raised and lowered using a foot pedal within reach of an operator seated in the seat, as per claim 6.

-The seat (9) is positioned directly above one or more caster wheels (8) coupled to the rear end of the chassis (unnumbered); and
+the seat (9) is positioned directly above one or more castor wheels (8) coupled to the rear end of the chassis (unnumbered); and

-the frame (3) is coupled to the chassis at a location on the chassis between the seat and the front edge of the chassis (as seen in Fig. 1), as per claim 5.
+the frame (3) is coupled to the chassis at a location on the chassis between the seat and the front edge of the chassis (seen in Fig. 1), as per claim 5.

-It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to provide the seed planting arrangement of Lindgren for that of Ward and Ross since such an arrangement is old and known in the planting art.
+It would have been obvious to one having ordinary skill in the art before the effective filing date of the claimed invention to provide the seed planting apparatus arrangement of Lindgren on the apparatus of Younger and Gillespie since such an arrangement is old and well-known in the art.

 Conclusion